Notice regarding safety protocols surrounding COVID 19 and other communicable diseases:

-Pine & Needle Wellness will be reopening the clinic on June 3rd, with the proper measures being taken to follow guidelines given by the BC Centre of Disease Control for infection prevention and exposure control regarding COVID-19.
+Pine & Needle Wellness is currently open for in-person treatments, with the proper measures being taken to follow guidelines given by the BC Centre of Disease Control for infection prevention and exposure control regarding COVID-19.

 To ensure the continued safety of patients and practitioners of Pine & Needle Wellness, we will be implementing the following protocols for the unforeseen future:

 Staggered appointment times, to allow for proper disinfection of all surfaces between patient visits

 Anyone experiencing any flu-type symptoms such as fever, cough, sneezing, fatigue or difficulty waking up, muscle aches, shortness of breath or difficulty breathing, sore throat or runny/stuffed nose, are required to cancel/defer their appointment (at no cost), and are advised to contact 8-1-1 help line to be further advised on proper action to take

 Pine & Needle Wellness gift certificates now available!

 If you know somebody who could benefit from some self-care, this is the perfect opportunity to gift it to them!

 Email firstname.lastname@example.org to purchase or for more info.